royoelen/DataQC/README.md

 ## Usage information

-### Requirements for the system

-- Have access to HPC with multiple cores.
-- Have Bash >=3.2 installed.
-- Have Java >=8 installed.
-- Have Slurm scheduler managing the jobs in the HPC.
-- HPC has Singularity installed and running.

-### Setup of the pipeline

-You can either clone it by using git (if available in HPC):

-`git clone TBA`

-Or just download this from the gitlab/github download link and unzip.

 ### Input files

 - Unimputed genotype file in plink .bed format (https://www.cog-genomics.org/plink/1.9/input#bed).
 Genome build to be in **hg19**.
 It is advisable that .fam file also includes observed sex for all samples (format: males=1, females=2), so that pipeline does extra check on that.
 However, if this information is not available for all samples, pipeline just skips this check.
-Input path has to be without .bed/.bim/.fam extension.
 - Raw, unprocessed gene expression matrix.
 Tab-delimited file, genes/probes in the rows, samples in the columns.
     - First column has header "-".
     - For Illumina arrays, probe ID has to be Illumina ArrayAddress.